fall inside a hole

 Tomica World

+In the late 1990s Tomy began to produce Plarail and Motor Tomica crossover sets for foreign markets.
 Production for the American, European, and Australian Tomica World range began in late 1997 with sets and trains reaching stores in 1998.
 The range was in many ways released similar to how Plarail has always been sold, with a series of sets that include trains, track, and, usually, road and a road vehicle as well and companion accessories like train packs and a la carte accessories and track.
-As the series waned in popularity in the early 2000s, the range was converted over to focus on the Thomas the Tank Engine series of Plarail exports.
+U.S. market sets were imported and sold both directly Tomy Corporation of America and by International Playthings.
+As the regular series waned in popularity in the early 2000s, the range was converted over to focus on the Thomas the Tank Engine series of Plarail exports as Motorized/Motor Road & Rail.
 Before introducing Tomica World, Tomy marketed the Tomy Train range of magnetic, reversing trains that ran on Plarail-style track in Europe and America.

 Year